2013 Tax Forum

 SHOW FULL BIO » EDWARD J. JENNINGS Edward J. Jennings is the Tax Director at the University of Michigan in Ann Arbor, Michigan.
 His responsibilities include providing tax planning and compliance services in addition to resolving conflicts with the Internal Revenue Service (IRS) and other state and local taxing agencies on behalf of the University and its affiliates.
 He is Chair of the Taxation Council of the National Association of College and University Business Officers (NACUBO).
 He also serves as a member of the Steering Committee for the American Institute of Certified Public Accountants (AICPA) Not-For-Profit Industry Conference as well as the Steering Committee for the Treasury Institute for Higher Education Tax Exempt Bond Compliance Workshop.
 He served as a member of the IRS Information Reporting Program Advisory Committee (IRPAC) from 2006 until 2008.
 His articles “The Taxation and Reporting of Distributions Derived from Licensing Intellectual Property” and “Managing the Tax Consequences of Alternative Investments” appeared respectively in the March/April 2004 edition and the July/August and September/October 2006 editions of Taxation of Exempts.
 Mr. Jennings is the recipient of the NACUBO Tax Award for 2007 and is a frequent speaker on tax issues.
 He graduated from St. Joseph’s University in Philadelphia, Pennsylvania, with a B.S. in Accounting and from Wake Forest University School of Law in Winston-Salem, North Carolina, with a J.D.
 He is licensed as a CPA and holds bar licenses in the states of North Carolina and Illinois.

-SHOW FULL BIO » Steve Kenney is currently the Chief Administrative Officer (CAO) for the Weill Cornell Medical College in Qatar (WCMC-Q).
-He has 20 years of international development experience working in more than 30 countries throughout Central and Eastern Europe, Central Asia, the Middle East, and Russia.
-Prior to joining WCMC-Q, he served as vice president for finance at the American University of Beirut (AUB).
+SHOW FULL BIO » Steve Kenney is currently the Chief Administrative Officer (CAO) for Weill Cornell Medicine in Qatar (WCM-Q).
+He has 25 years of international development experience working in more than 30 countries throughout Central and Eastern Europe, Central Asia, the Middle East, and Russia.
+Prior to joining WCM-Q, he served as vice president for finance at the American University of Beirut (AUB).
 His first international post was in 1991, when he was appointed by the University of Maine as the founding Chief Financial Officer for their joint initiative in Eastern Europe, the American University of Bulgaria (AUBG).
 Steve graduated from the University of Maine with a B.S. in Business Administration and an MBA.
-He is a CPA and has held several other professional certifications (CIA, CISA and CFE) during his career.
+He is a CPA and has held several other professional certifications (CGMA, CIA, CISA and CFE) during his career.

 Arctic International LLC